 Abusers use their imposed authority to control their victims.
 Believing that a strong person can control the relationship the abuser breaks the will of his or her victim to establish his or her dominance.
 Once the abuser's dominance has been established, it can readily be used to impose total control of his or her partner.

 For example, Michael controls all the money in his family and only gives his committed partner, Susan what he feels is "reasonable."
 His partner is not working so she has no money of her own.
 Michael believes that since he is the wage earner in the family that gives them the authority to control Susan and her opinion on how to spend money simply does not matter.
-This is emotionally abuse behavior.
+This

 3. A willingness to escalate the conflict.